 New York City is a place filled with man-made beauty.
 Instead of rolling hills, it has skyscrapers as tall as the eye can see.
 Where there was once swamplands, today that land is covered by communities with unique cultures from around the world.

-Try taking a walk along the High Line, a raised park on what was once an elevated subway track.
+Insider tip – Try taking a walk along the High Line, a raised park on what was once an elevated subway track.
 It stretches from the Meatpacking District all the way up to the new Hudson Yards development.
 Along its stretch, you have the opportunity to see many different neighborhoods among the city, with a view of the Hudson River and parts of New Jersey on your other side.
 For that matter, if you walk anywhere in New York City, you’re bound to discover something different and new from one neighborhood to the next.
 Each is historic and fascinating in its own way.
 Of course, we have to talk about central park.
 Central park is hands down one of the most iconic landmarks in New York.

 No matter where you turn, New York City is filled with some of the best art and artists in the world.
 Art museums like the Metropolitan Museum of Art, the MoMA, and the Whitney Museum house some of the best ancient and modern art ever created.
 Broadway theatre is a magnificent experience, with some of the best actors in the world onstage perfecting their craft every night.